Walk in Dwight Eisenhower’s footsteps in Abilene

 David Eisenhower and every Eisenhower son worked at the Abilene creamery.
 Edgar and Dwight worked there the most.
 At its zenith, the creamery was Abilene’s largest employer, distributed throughout the United States.
 A plaque marks its location on Court Street behind the Dickinson County Courthouse.

-For two years after he graduated from high school, Ike worked at the creamery to support his next-oldest brother Edgar’s schooling at the University of Michigan.
+For two years after graduating from high school, Ike worked at the creamery to support his next-oldest brother Edgar at the University of Michigan.
 Then Ike’s friend Everett “Swede” Hazlett persuaded him to apply to the military academies where education was free.
 Hazlett (PDF) attended the Naval Academy, and Ike went to the Military Academy.
 Of course, graduates had to serve in the military after graduation.
 The pacifist Ida would not have chosen this path, but she accepted her son’s decision.

 Roxie’s reliable report: Hazlett became a naval officer and lived to see his friend become a two-term President.